Heffron Hall and Albert Sloss Reserve upgrade

 Construction is expected to start in late 2014.

-As part of this renewal, we are proposing to name the new community centre and reserve the 'East Sydney Community and Creative Arts Centre – incorporating Heffron Hall and Albert Sloss Reserve'.
+As part of this renewal, we consulted with the community about the proposed name for the new centre and reserve - the 'East Sydney Community and Creative Arts Centre'.
+Council endorsed the name in June 2014.

 02 9265 email@example.com